A Multilingual Bag-of-Entities Model for Zero-Shot Cross-Lingual Text Classification: Experimental Setup

 \subsection{Detailed settings}

-The hyper-parameters used in our experiments are shown in Table \ref{tab:hyperparameter}.
-We tuned them on the basis of the English validation set.
-We trained the model using the AdamW optimizer with a gradient clipping of $1.0$.
+We tuned the hyper-parameters on the basis of the English validation set.
+The details on the hyperparameters of the models can be found in Appendix \ref{appendix:hyper-parameter_details}.
+We trained the models using the AdamW optimizer with a gradient clipping of $1.0$.

 In all experiments, we trained the models until the performance on the English validation set converged.
 We conducted all experiments ten times with different random seeds, and recorded the average scores and 95\% confidence intervals.